NORDUnet/kaltura-deletemetadata/README.md

 # Delete user metadata
-This code lets you delete user metadata
+This code lets you search and delete user metadata in Kaltura

 ## Requirements
 Kaltura partner id
 Kaltura admin secret
 Python3  (tested on 3.8.5)
 KalturaApiClient (tested on 15.14.0)

 ## Usage